Cessna 172 Flying

 If your training fleet has both aircraft with and without an HSI, it’s great to get exposure to both for building the different mental pictures of holds along with other instrument procedures.

-Holding Pattern Speeds
+Holding Speeds

 • Minimum holding altitude (MHA) to 6,000 ft.
 MSL: 200 KIAS